cakephp/cakephp/src/Datasource/README.md

 # CakePHP Datasource Library

-This library contains interfaces for implementing Repositories and Entities using any data source, a class for managing connections to any datasource and traits to help you implement quickly the interfaces provided by this package.
+This library contains interfaces for implementing Repositories and Entities using any data source, a class for managing connections to datasources and traits to help you quickly implement the interfaces provided by this package.

 ## Repositories

-A repository is a class capable of interfacing with a data source by using operations such as `find`, `save` and  `delete` by using intermediate query objects for expressing commands to the data store and returning Entities as the single result unit of such system.
+A repository is a class capable of interfacing with a data source using operations such as `find`, `save` and  `delete` by using intermediate query objects for expressing commands to the data store and returning Entities as the single result unit of such system.